JeanSuw/solid-happiness/README.md

 ### GET all
 SWITCH to GET
-To GET all the items from Products, Categories, or tags, here is the quick walkthrough
+To GET all the items from Products, Categories, or tags.

 ### GET One with id
 SWITCH to GET
-To GET one item from Products, Categories, or tags, here is the quick walkthrough
+To GET one item from Products, Categories, or tags

 ### PUT / Update
 Switch to PUT